IDMNYU/IdeationPrototypingSpring19-Bennett/MidTermProject.md

 ### Deliverables (post under "midterm" by noon on March 24th)

+0. Think of something that you could make, relevant to your project.
+It does not have to emcompass your entire project.
+Perhaps it is an aspect of your project.
+For example, you are looking into body image through media.
+Perhaps you prototype a plug-in to translate images from the web, to be more realistic.
+Your prototype discusses and indicates how this works.

+It can even be illogical, bad idea.
+For example, perhaps you are looking at how filter bubbles warp our perception.
+Perhaps you prototype a dome that goes over your modem, swapping out disparate viewpoints for ones that align with your perceptions.

+These can be far-fetched, whimisical, futuristic, and wacky.
+The point is to be free to explore your project through different lenses.
+As well as to explore possible solutions.

+Spend 10 minutes illustrating this prototype.
+Use paper and pencil.
+Snap images of this and post to your process site.
+Spend no more than ten minutes.

+Repeat this process for a total of 10 prototypes.

+These prototypes can (and should) be different aspects of your project.
+Some of them should be iterations of other prototypes.
+A few of these should be bad ideas, ie, things that help your problem grow and continue.

 1. Prototype: Pick 1-2 of your physical prototypes developed in class, and refine them through additional iterations.
 Refine their visuals, purpose, function, useage.

 Consider 3-D printing them, or taking them into another material, such as wood, fabric, metal, plastics, etc. How does a different material change things?
 Does it change the experience?
 How so?

 Visit the [Tandon Maker Center](http://makerspace.engineering.nyu.edu/) and check out details about [training here](http://makerspace.engineering.nyu.edu/training/)

+If none of your prototypes have a physical form, develop high-level wireframes that describe the system and user experience.

 Document your prototypes, process, construction, and any Maker Center activity.
 Post these to your site, along with a reflection on how your midterm project has developed or been impacted by this process.
 What has changed?